Using Media Queries in JavaScript

 condition has been met.
 For example, maybe you want to run code when the

 viewport width is greater or equal to 1000px.
-The resize event is often
+The resize

 used in this situation: